 The Latest: UK Prime Minister 'does not agree' with order

+On Friday, Jan.
+27, President Donald Trump signed an ex... .
 Protesters assemble at John F. Kennedy International Airport in New York, Saturday, Jan.
 28, 2017 after two Iraqi refugees were detained while trying to enter the country.
-On Friday, Jan.
-27, President Donald Trump signed an executive order suspending all immigration from countries with terrorism concerns for 90 days.

 Add your comments below